Naguissa/uRTCLib/README.md

 ## Documentation ##

-You can find all documentation opening doc/index.html
+You can find all documentation opening /doc/index.html

-Due GitHub limitations HTML documentation is not avaliable online.
-You can see RTF file on https://raw.githubusercontent.com/Naguissa/uRTCLib/master/doc/rtf/refman.rtf
+Due GitHub limitations HTML documentation is not avaliable online, you need to download the zip.

 ## Examples ##